Usamahk/WearAQ/README.md

 - The wiki: https://en.wikipedia.org/wiki/Kriging
 - A better explanation: http://gisgeography.com/kriging-interpolation-prediction/

 ## Folders
 ### Sandbox
 Just somewhere I play around with the data, with some incomplete ideas that I don't wanna throw away just yet

+### Data
+Data from the LAQN - houses 7 datasets in and around tower hamlets

+### Images
+Images and maps generated from code in exp